oppia/oppia-web-developer-docs/Angular-Migration.md

 ## Angular Migration Tracker

-The [angular migration tracker](https://docs.google.com/spreadsheets/d/1L9Udn-XT6Lk1qaTBUySTw1AnhvQMR-30Qry4rfd-Ovg/edit?usp=sharing) holds the record of which services have been migrated and which are to be migrated.
-The order of services mentioned in the tracker is in dependency order i.e if serviceA depends on serviceB and serviceB depends on serviceC, then the order of services written in the tracker would be serviceC, serviceB followed by serviceA.
+The [angular migration tracker](https://docs.google.com/spreadsheets/d/1L9Udn-XT6Lk1qaTBUySTw1AnhvQMR-30Qry4rfd-Ovg/edit?usp=sharing) holds the record of which services which are to be migrated.
+The issue [#8472](https://github.com/oppia/oppia/issues/8472) holds a subset of those services that can be migrated without any major blockers.

 ## Implementation details to migrate services